-But, before any of the €95.5 billion budget can start flowing, there remain many administrative and legal steps still to complete by April, when the Commission aims to launch the first formal call for grant applications.
+But, before any of the €95.5 billion budget can start flowing, there remain many administrative and legal steps still to complete.
+The Commission has yet to launch the first formal call for grant applications.

 This blog will keep you apprised of all the details as they unfold.